What are the links between diet and the menstrual cycle?

 In the case of endometriosis, it is strongly recommended to review your diet.
 Certain foods should be avoided, while others should be encouraged.
 Indeed, it has been proven that some foods have a pro-inflammatory effect, while others, on the contrary, have anti-inflammatory properties.

-Certain chemical additives found in highly processed foods and dishes also promote chronic inflammation.
+Certain chemical additives found in highly processed foods and dishes will also promote chronic inflammation.
 Sugar-rich foods raise blood sugar levels, triggering insulin secretion and putting pressure on the pancreas.
 The result: increased inflammation.
 Foods with a low glycemic index should be favored to help regulate blood sugar levels.

-Omega 3 from animal sources: found in fatty fish and small fish (salmon, mackerel, sardines, herring, etc.).
+Omega-3s from animal sources: found in fatty fish and small fish (salmon, mackerel, sardines, herring, etc.).
 Ideally, you should eat them 3 to 4 times a week.

-What is the ideal diet for endometriosis?
+What's the ideal diet for endometriosis?

 Finally, avoid dairy products.